hydro-project/compute-pi/README.md

 # Compute Pi with Hydroflow
 This demo, presented at the Sky Computing Lab's Fall 2023 retreat, shows how to use Hydroflow to compute Pi.
-This branch contains the starter code, the solution is in the `solution` branch.

 To run this demo, you will need to have [Rust](https://rustup.rs/) installed.
 Then, you can run the demo with: